Custard Apple – Benefits, Nutrition Value and Ways to Consume

-Custard Apple, also known as “sitaphal” in Hindi, is a delicious fruit that is quite popular.
-This soft and creamy fruit has a hard rind and is full of nutrients.
+Custard Apple, also known as “sitaphal” in Hindi, is a delicious fruit that is quite a popular winter fruit.
+This green coloured fruit, has a soft and creamy interior with dark brown seeds and a hard rind.

-Custard apples are a rich source of nutrients and minerals required by the body.
+Custard apples are known to be a rich source of nutrients and minerals.
 So, let’s take a look at the table below to understand the nutritional values of the fruit.

 A fresh, 100-gram custard apple contains: